International-Data-Spaces-Association/Building-Blocks-Catalog/data-models-and-formats.md

 # Data Models and Formats

 ## Definition
-This building block establishes a common format for data model specifications and serialization  of data in data exchange payloads.
-Combined with the Data Exchange APIs building block, this ensures full interoperability among participants.
+<div align="justify">This building block establishes a common format for data model specifications and serialization  of data in data exchange payloads.
+Combined with the Data Exchange APIs building block, this ensures full interoperability among participants.</div>

 ## Role and Scope
 It facilitates a common format for data model specifications and representation of data.